aria-app/aria-client/README.md

 # Demo

-Try out a live demo at http://zen-sequencer.surge.sh
+Try out a live demo at http://zen.now.sh

 # Architecture

 Built using functional concepts and these great technologies:

-- Babel
 - React
 - Redux
-- Tone
+- Tone.js